Paul-Philip/devops-tutorial/README.md

 ## What you'll learn?

-- You will learn some basic Docker scripting
+- You will learn some basic Docker scripting.
-- You will learn how to setup your own basic Jenkins
+- You will learn how to setup your own basic Jenkins.
-- You will learn how to add your own Static Analysis Tool to your Jenkins pipeline.
+- You will learn how to add Static Analysis Tool to your Jenkins pipeline.
 SonarQube in this case.
-- You will learn some basic Jenkins scripting
+- You will learn how you can use some basic bash scripts to run things in your jenkins pipeline.
-- You will learn how to skip the scripting by not inventing the wheel and just add a plugin some one already developed for you to use.
+- You will learn how to skip the scripting by not re-inventing the wheel and just add a plugin someone already developed for you to use.

 ## Prerequisites